andreaoliveira9/Projeto-AS-1/report/README.md

 ### 2.2.1.
 Connection to OTEL Collector

 The `OTEL Collector` is the central component for collecting telemetry data from different services.
-To connect the eShop application to the OTEL Collector, I made the following changes:
+To connect the application to the OTEL Collector, I made the following changes:

 ```csharp
 private static IHostApplicationBuilder AddOpenTelemetryExporters(this IHostApplicationBuilder builder)